RasoulUnlimited/PromptParto/README.md

 - **Dark mode toggle** - switch themes with a single click or `Ctrl+D`.
 - **AI refine** - refine any prompt part using Gemini AI directly from the interface.
 - **Undo/redo** - revert changes with `Ctrl+Z` and `Ctrl+Y`.
-- Drag & drop text files, automatic saving, and export to text, Markdown or JSON.
+- Drag & drop text files or use the **Upload File** button, automatic saving, and export to text, Markdown or JSON.

 ## Running locally